 My mother had an immense influence as far as my palate is concerned.
 I was the oldest of four daughters.
 A rule follower.
 She’d eat sardines, I’d eat sardines.
 She’d eat chicken hearts, I’d eat chicken hearts.
 She’d eat liver, er…I’d, uh, taste liver.

 When I was a wee first grader, Mrs. McGinnis asked our moms to send in two favorite recipes which she used to compile a cookbook.
 One of my mom’s contributions was Mounds Bars; and, to this day, I treasure the stained mimeographed pages with our block print signatures.
 I think I could have eaten my weight in those rich, coconut gems back in the day.
 Maybe even now.

-Coconut desserts still catch my eye, like these irresistible Coconut Cheesecake Bars!
+Coconut desserts still catch my eye.
+And making Coconut cupcakes is like having your own mini Coconut Cake!
+Built in portion control is key when I’m around coconut.
 So when our Holiday Food Party group decided to cook up some Mother’s Day dishes to share with you all, I knew it had to be something coconut.
-Coconut Cupcakes with Cream Cheese Frosting to be exact!
+This was my excuse to make a Coconut Cake Recipe!